-13-17 King Street East has design and physical value as a representative example of a Second Empire style commercial building in Omemee.
+16-22 King Street East has design and physical value as a representative example of a Second Empire style commercial building in Omemee.
 The style, which was popular at the end of the nineteenth century, is relatively rare in Kawartha Lakes, although there are several extant examples in Omemee.
-The subject property, constructed in 1892, is a good example of the style and demonstrates its key features including the characteristic mansard roof, ornate dormer windows, decorative brickwork and pilasters.
-It is representative of the execution of this style in Omemee in the early 1890s when the commercial core of the village underwent a period of reconstruction after a series of devastating fires, although it is unique as a corner block.
+The subject property, constructed in 1893 as a downtown hotel, is a good example of the style and demonstrates its key features including the characteristic mansard roof, dormer windows, and pilasters.
+It is representative of the execution of this style in Omemee in the early 1890s when the commercial core of the village underwent a period of reconstruction after a series of devastating fires.